Day 3

 Break for questions

 You must add alternative text (“alt text”) for images in a separate csv if you added figures using any of the workflows described above.
+Alt text is a description of your figure that can be read aloud by a screen reader and should answer this essential question:

-Since you’ve used stockplotr to make some figures, you’ve already completed the first step: making a csv that will contain your alt text.
+Since you’ve used {stockplotr} to make some figures, you’ve already completed the first step: making a csv that will contain your alt text.

 Look at your alt text csv